tomasmetal23/coranos.github.io/bananos/police/index.md

 ## Penalties

 1. first degree misdemeanor.
-First offence is a 24 hour muzzle.
+First offence is a 24 hour jail.
 Second offence is a 7 day muzzle.
 Third offence is indefinite muzzle.

 2. second degree misdemeanor.
-First offence is a 1 hour muzzle.
+First offence is a 1 hour jail.
 Second offence is a 24 hour muzzle.

 3. first degree felony.
-First offence is a 1 week muzzle.
+First offence is a 1 week jail.
 Second offence is jailing and deportation.